 Budgeting for you next big trip?
 The less you spend on airfare, the more you can budget towards dinners, shopping, and other vacation frills.
-Below, we've got 15 tips to help you snag the absolute best fare.
+Below, we've got 14 tips to help you snag the best deal.

 You've seen those package prices from tour companies and airlines.
 But how do you know if they're a deal?
 Sometimes a quick search will give you a very convincing answer.
 Many times throughout the year, British Airways offers airfare plus 5 night hotel stays for far less than the airfare alone.
 A no-brainer!

 2. Heading to Europe?
 Focus First on Crossing the Atlantic Cheaply

 In general, fares to Vienna tend to be on the high side.
 Meanwhile, Milan is much cheaper these days.
 So?
 Make your way to Milan and enjoy a train trip to Vienna, or even book a second flight in advance on a budget airline.
 Think of it as two cities for less than one.
 And be sure to check out under-the-radar airlines such as Norwegian, Wow air, Condor, and Air Italy, all of which sell super-discounted tickets from the U.S. to Europe, as this explains.

 Check out some of the not-as-popular off season destinations that still offer great activities and tolerable weather (ahem, Cancun anyone?).
 Since thousands of tourists won’t be flocking to those locations, prices for hotels, transportation, and everyday activities will be lower.
 Plus, crowds will be much smaller.
 Have a look at discounted rooms currently spotted by Hotelwatchdog.